 Scholarships: Scholarships may be available to Junior rowers based on need and funding availability.
 Visit the Scholarships page for details.

 Step 2: Read and sign the BIR Juniors Agreements and Waivers using the form below.
-You may also download this information as a PDF here, but all signatures must be received via the form below.
 Please complete all 11 pages of the form before proceeding to Step 3.
-This form must be completed at the start of each rowing season.
+This form must be completed annually.
 If you are multi-rower family, you will have the opportunity to enter additional rower names on the final page.

 Step 3: Submit a WIAA Physical Examination Form, certifying your fitness to participate in rowing activities.
 This form is to be completed by your physician and is valid for two years.
 If you have submitted a physical examination form within the past 24 months you may skip this step.